Limitations of Azure Cloud Shell

 System state and persistence

-- With mounted storage, only modifications within your
+- With mounted storage, only modifications within the

-- File shares can be mounted only from within your assigned region.
+- Azure file shares can be mounted only from within your assigned region.

 Cloud Shell supports the latest versions of Microsoft Edge, Microsoft Internet Explorer, Google Chrome, Mozilla Firefox, and Apple Safari.
 Safari in private mode is not supported.